-Years ago, low mounds of golden creeping foliage anchored sandy dunes all along the southern coasts of Florida.
+Years ago, low mounds of golden, creeping foliage anchored in sandy dunes all along the southern coasts of Florida.
 This plant, Ernodea littoralis, became known as golden creeper.
-As coastal regions of Florida became developed by man, many of these native plants were removed and replaced with showier tropical plants that enhanced the resort-like atmosphere.
+As coastal regions of Florida became developed by man, many of these native plants were removed and replaced with showier, tropical plants that enhanced the resort-like atmosphere.
 Golden creeper is now listed as an endangered species in many areas of Florida.
 Continue reading to learn more about golden creeper plants.

 About Golden Creeper Plants

-Also known as beach creeper and coughbush, golden creeper is a low growing deciduous shrub.
-It is native to Florida, the Bahamas, the Caribbean, Belize and Honduras, where it is found growing wildly in sandy coastal areas.
+Also known as beach creeper and coughbush, golden creeper is a low-growing, deciduous shrub.
+It is native to Florida, the Bahamas, the Caribbean, Belize, and Honduras, where it is found growing wildly in sandy coastal areas.
 However, it has lost many of its native habitats in Florida.
-Golden creeper is hardy in zones 10-12 and grows in poor soils where little else can
+Golden creeper is hardy in zones 10-12 and grows in poor soils where little else can grow.

-Golden creeper is a sprawling vine-like shrub which grows 1-3 feet (30-91cm.) tall and 3-6 feet (91-182 cm.) wide.
+Golden creeper is a sprawling, vine-like shrub that grows 1-3 feet (30.5-91.5 cm.) tall and 3-6 feet (91.5-182 cm.) wide.
 The foliage is deep green to golden yellow depending on exposure.
-The plants bear small inconspicuous white, pink, orange or red flowers sporadically throughout the year.
+The plants bear small inconspicuous white, pink, orange, or red flowers sporadically throughout the year.
 When flowers fade, they produce small yellow to orange berries.

 How to Grow Golden Creeper in the Landscape

 Golden creeper plants spread by suckering.
 Their long arching stems will also take root where they touch the soil.
 Golden creeper will grow in poor soils, but they prefer sandy, acidic to slightly alkaline soils.